 €6,997 will be refunded via the Get Qualified Scheme

 - Access to online resources on our student portal

 - Access to online resources on DCU’s student portal

 - Assigned mentor to assist with thesis

-The programme covers a wide spectrum of topics which are essential to individuals wanting to become professionally qualified organisational behaviour specialists and top-tier leaders within their respective organisations.
+The programme covers a wide spectrum of topics that are essential to individuals wanting to become professionally qualified organisational behaviour specialists and top-tier leaders within their respective organisations.